www-splitcells-net/net.splitcells.martins.avots.distro/src/main/md/net/splitcells/martins/avots/distro/legal/privacy-policy-en.md

 * According to [Art.
 15 Abs.
 1 der DSGVO](https://dejure.org/gesetze/DSGVO/15.html),
   you have the right to lodge a complaint with a supervisory authority.
 ## Processing Purposes
-Data processing is carried out for the following purposes:
+Data processing is carried out for the following purposes, in order to process your requests with the [legal basis of Art.
+6 b)](https://dejure.org/gesetze/DSGVO/6.html):
 * To provide the content and functions of the website to the user and thus answer the user's requests.
 * Enable analysis and maintenance of the website to ensure its operation.
 * Fulfill legal obligations.